top of page

 Pink Gradient

 When endometriosis penetrates deeply into pelvic walls or surrounding organs, such as the bladder, bowel or diaphragm, it is referred to as deep infiltrating endometriosis.
-Its management requires a multi-disciplinary approach that includes gynecologic surgeons, expert radiologists, fertility specialists, and bowel, urological or thoraric surgeons.
-To read more about deep infiltrating endometriosis, click on the pamphlet link below:
+Its management requires a multi-disciplinary approach that includes gynecologic surgeons, expert radiologists, fertility specialists, and bowel, urological or thoracic surgeons.
+To learn more, click on the following resources:

 Hands Up